Gokul-Raman-98/Tableau-Projects/Ecommerce Sales Dashboard/README.md

 ## Dashboard Insights

-1. SUVs and Hatchback model cars made the maximum YTD sales.
+1. USCA Region is constantly having lowest ranks in terms of order quantity irrespective of the product category.
-2. Pale white color is the most preferred color of the customers ireespective of any brand.
+2. Most of the top 10 selling products have faced decline in sales for the year 2017 compared to 2016.
-3. Chevrolet has sold the most cars and made the Maximum YTD car sales.
+3. Latin America and Europe have the highest market share at 45.86% and 43.37% respectively.